-Basic Seminar in International Students will learn theorie Communication Students will learn theories and methods related to knowledge, information gathering methods, and basic research techniques necessary for studying international communication.
+Courses Description of Seminars, etc. Basic Seminars in International Students will learn theories and methods related to knowledge, information gathering methods, and basic research techniques necessary for studying international communication.
 In addition, students will participate in laboratory seminars to learn theories and basic techniques that will serve as a foundation for the specialized skills they will pursue in the future.
 The following is a list of the instructors and topics offered.
-Masahide Yasuda Seminar in Applied Data Science Hironori Hayase Seminar in English Education Debra Occhi Seminar in Japanese Linguistic Anthropology Anne Howard Seminar in Applied Linguistics Research in International Communication Under the guidance of supervisors, students will conduct experimental research in accordance with the research theme and prepare a master's thesis. () are some of the examples of topics offered.
-Masahide Yasuda: The impact of tablet learning on children's learning behavior Hironori Hayase: On the development of English teaching materials Debra Occhi: Linguistic anthropological research of Japan Anne Howard: Developm ent of practical methods for teaching English in English Basic Seminar in International Social Studies Students will learn theories and methods related to knowledge and information gathering methods and basic research techniques necessary for international social studies.
+Communication Hironori Hayase Seminar in English Education Debra Occhi Seminar in Japanese Linguistic Anthropology Anne Howard Seminar in Applied Linguistics Under the guidance of supervisors, students will conduct experimental research in accordance with the research topic and complete a master's thesis.
+Research in International The following is a list of supervisors and their research fields: Communication Hironori Hayase: English Education, Cross-cultural Communication Debra Occhi: Japanese Linguistic Anthropology Anne Howard: Pragmatics, Language Acquisition, Foreign Language Education Basic Seminars in International Social Studies Students will learn theories and methods related to knowledge and information gathering methods and basic research techniques necessary for international social studies.
 Students will gather information and closely examine and read basic literature in the areas of international politics, international society, culture, art, economy, or various international issues in order to study diverse cultures, and based on the accumulation of international liberal arts knowledge, cultivate presentation skills, advanced debating skills, consulting skills, etc. Students will also participate in laboratory seminars.
 In addition, students will participate in laboratory seminars to learn theories and basic techniques that will serve as a foundation for the specialized skills they will pursue in the future.
 The following is a list of the instructors and topics offered.
-Noboru Murakami Seminar in International Environmental Biology Nobuhiro Fukuda Seminar in International Food Issues Masahide Yasuda Seminar in Data Science Hironori Hayase Seminar in British and American Literature Kunio Kawahara Seminar in Educational History of Japan Debra Occhi Seminar in Regional Cultural Studies Futoshi Kobayashi Seminar in Social Psychology 1 Seminar in Mathematical and Statistical Analysis
+Hironori Hayase Seminar in British and American Literature Kunio Kawahara Seminar in Educational History of Japan Debra Occhi Seminar in Regional Cultural Studies Futoshi Kobayashi Seminar in Social Psychology Koji Watanabe Seminar in Mathematical and Statistical Analysis Mohammad Malek Seminar in International Economics